OWRC/interpolants/modelling/waterbudget/benchmarking.md

-## The Regionally-Distributed Runoff-Recharge model
+## Benchmarking: The Regionally-Distributed Runoff-Recharge model

+From a water balance perspective, the Regionally-Distributed Runoff-Recharge model is equivalent to the integrated model.
+Details on the model design can be found [here](/interpolants/modelling/waterbudgetmodel.html).

 $$
     P_i + O_i + D_i = E_i + R_i + G_i